 It would be a test to see if I could get away from the businesses I owned and let my management team be in charge and do what they do best.
 This was important for my succession plan!
 Would I be able to more objectively look at the business as something separate from myself?
 Would my team rise to the occasion?
 Could I reinvent myself relative to my business?
 It would be a great opportunity to do some research for a book and a new program on how successful entrepreneurs transition from building their business to some form of retirement or a new career.
 I could learn from others and learn while doing.
 It seemed perfect.

 It would recharge my batteries and give me an opportunity to look at the business from a different perspective and consider new ways to grow.

 We’re about two thirds of the way through our sabbatical as I write these words.
-Many of the goals are being met and I would count the experiment a success.
+Many of the goals are being successfully met as I recharge in preparation for transition.
 We’re not done yet and I am confident that we’ll continue to make great strides before I return.

-While a sabbatical away from the business may not work for every business owner, I would recommend a good hard look at the possibilities and opportunities a sabbatical would offer you.
-Think about it in terms of a ‘pre-transition test’; a test of how well you’ve built your management team; a test of your ability to let go; a test of your ability to try new things; a test of your significant relationships; a test of your inner strength.
+- A test of how well you’ve built your management team; a test of your ability to let go; a test of your ability to try new things; a test of your significant relationships; a test of your inner strength.
 If you’re interested in discussing how to get started, please feel free to contact me to open a dialogue.
 I’d be happy to share any ideas that could be of help.
+Contact us.